Pinterest Pixel

 This formula, where B2:B7 holds the values and C2:C7 holds the weights, simplifies the process, delivering the weighted average without the need for additional steps.

-Alternative Routes: Using SUM and Helper Columns
+Alternative Method: Using SUM and Helper Columns

 Sometimes, clarity trumps conciseness.
 In scenarios where a transparent and easily traceable method is preferred, breaking the weighted average calculation into more digestible steps using SUM and helper columns is a prudent choice.